ckipp01/chronica/wiki/wiki-chronica.md

 `andaga log code "Added in a new feature to andaga cli" 45 -l home -p andaga-cli -t andaga,javascript`

-This log is then sent to [ándaga-core](/wiki/andaga-core) which is a serverless endpoint that is deployed with [Zeit Now](https://zeit.co).
+This log is then sent to [ándaga-core](/wiki/andaga-core) which is a serverless endpoint that is deployed with [Vercel](https://vercel.com).
 They are then stored in a MongoDB database and nightly a cron job runs on my server to run the script placed below: